digital-blueprint/greenlight-app/README.md

 </dbp-greenlight>
 ```

-### ticket-types

-The greenlight app has two modes of operation:

-1) One single rule set is used.
-Valid tickets show their photo in color.
-Only the `"ET"` region in the rule set is used.
-Select this mode by not specifying a `ticket-types` attribute.

-2) Two rule sets are used, with one being a subset of the other one.

-`ticket-types='{"full": "ET-LV", "partial": "ET"}'`

-Tickets that are valid according to the "full" rule set show their photo in color.
-Tickets that are only valid according to the "partial" rule set are shown in "grayscale" instead.
-The values of the object passed via the attribute are the regions used for filtering the respective rule sets.

 ### Design
 For frontend design customizations, such as logo, colors, font, favicon, and more, take a look at the [theming documentation](https://dbp-demo.tugraz.at/dev-guide/frontend/theming/).